 Sam Liccardo celebrates with Measure E tax in lead

-Supporters of Measure E cheer Tuesday after early results had the measure in the lead.
+Supporters of Measure E cheer on March 3, 2020 after early election results had the measure in the lead.
+File photo.

 Jubilation broke out at the Measure E headquarters on Second Street after the first round of elections results were released Tuesday night.
 Although the lead was slight, Mayor Sam Liccardo waved his fist in the air, delivering fist bumps around the room.